-I did grow up in a fairly small town in Illinois, where in high school I started to develop a love for photography.
+I grew up in a suburb of Chicago, where in high school I started to develop a love for photography.
 In college, my parents bought me a film camera and I began torturing all of my sweet friends by making them be models for my "photo shoots".
 Somehow, they all still remain good friends to this day, even after I took a lot of awkward not-so-good photos of them.
 Haha!

-• Any Will Ferrell movie.
-Or any really dumb slapstick humor.
+• Any Will Ferrell movie (or any really dumb slapstick humor!)

-• Fluffy animals, especially our German Shepard pound pup, Bernadine.
+• Fluffy animals, especially our German Shepard pound pup, Bernadine

-• My babies.
-Well, they're not babies anymore technically -buuuuuttt I'm pretty sure for the rest of their lives, I will call them "my babies"......
-I'm sure they'll love me for that in high school.
+• My babies (Well, they're not babies anymore technically.... buuuuuttt I'm pretty sure for the rest of their lives, I will call them "my babies".
+I'm sure they'll love me for that in high school.)

 • Being stuck in traffic